witchcraft2001/SpecTalkZX/sprinter/HOWTO.md

   `SPTALK.CFG` in the current directory; delete it to reset.

 ---
-SprinTalk 0.1 — Dmitry Mikhalchenkov (SprinterTeam).
 Based on SpecTalk ZX.

+Dmitry Mikhalchenkov (SprinterTeam).
+FidoNet: 2:5030/1997.10